-The U.S. Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of New York regard Sexual Harassment, a specific form of discriminatory harassment, as an unlawful discriminatory practice.
-Marist College has adopted the following definition of sexual harassment, which conforms to federal regulations under Title IX, in order to address the unique environment of an academic community.
+The U.S. Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of New York regard Sex-Based Harassment as a specific form of discriminatory harassment, as an unlawful discriminatory practice.
+Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment based on sex, including based on sex stereotypes, sex characteristics, pregnancy, or related conditions, sexual orientation, and gender identity.

-Acts of sexual harassment may be committed by any person upon any other person, regardless of the sex, sexual orientation, and/or gender identity of those involved.
-Sexual Harassment, as an umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking, and is defined as:
+Acts of sex-based harassment may be committed by any person upon any other person, regardless of sex, sexual orientation, and/or gender identity of those involved.
+Sex-based harassment means "sexual harassment and other harassment on the basis of sex" that is: